IMB-Computational-Genomics-Lab/scIVA/README.md

 Upload 'GeneListSample.csv' as the gene list to subset the data by.

-Uplaod 'ClusterListSample.csv' as the cell list to subset the data by.
+Upload 'ClusterListSample.csv' as the cell list to subset the data by.